watchthelight/HypergraphGo/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Code of Conduct

-## Our Pledge
-We as members, contributors, and leaders pledge to make participation in this project and community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, religion, or sexual identity and orientation.

-## Our Standards
-- Use welcoming and inclusive language
+## The Short Version

+Be professional.
+Be respectful.
+Don't be a jerk.

+## The Slightly Longer Version

+This project adheres to the [Contributor Covenant](https://www.contributor-covenant.org/) v2.1.

+### Expected Behavior

-- Respect differing viewpoints and experiences
+- Be respectful of differing viewpoints
-- Gracefully accept constructive criticism
+- Accept constructive criticism gracefully
-- Focus on what is best for the community
+- Focus on what's best for the project
-- Show empathy towards other community members
+- Show empathy toward other contributors

-## Unacceptable Behavior
+### Unacceptable Behavior

-Examples include: sexualized language or imagery, trolling or insulting comments, personal or political attacks, public or private harassment, publishing others’ private information without permission, or other conduct which could reasonably be considered inappropriate.
+- Harassment, trolling, or personal attacks
+- Publishing others' private information
+- Conduct that would be inappropriate in a professional setting

-## Enforcement Responsibilities
+### Enforcement

-Project maintainers are responsible for clarifying and enforcing our standards and will take appropriate and fair corrective action.
+Project maintainers will enforce this code of conduct.
+Violations may result in temporary or permanent bans from project spaces.

+### Reporting

+Report issues to: **admin@watchthelight.org**

+All reports will be reviewed and investigated.
+We will maintain confidentiality regarding the reporter.

 ## Scope

-This Code applies within all project spaces and in public spaces when an individual is representing the project or its community.
+This applies to all project spaces: issues, PRs, discussions, and any public representation of the project.

-## Enforcement
-Report unacceptable behavior to: **[YOUR SECURITY/CONTACT EMAIL HERE]**.
-Complaints will be reviewed and investigated promptly and fairly.

-## Attribution
+---

-This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.1.
+*Based on the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/), version 2.1.*